 Since menstrual cups are a one off purchase that can last up to 10 years, the manufacturers do not see the same level of profit and as a result are unable to help raise awareness.
 To be fair, if you were a retailer, which would you stock on your shelf out of the following?

-A menstrual cup is a type of feminine hygiene product (like tampons, pads and liners) constructed of a flexible material.
+A menstrual cup is an eco-friendly alternative to your typical type of feminine hygiene product (like tampons, pads and liners) constructed of a flexible material.
 It is inserted inside the vagina during menstruation to catch blood.

 The menstrual cup gets it’s name from how it collects blood.
 Rather than being absorbed into the feminine hygiene product (like a tampon or pad) the blood pools inside a cup and is collected until the menstrual cup is removed and emptied.
 Unlike tampons and pads, menstrual cups are reusable.